unytics/catalog_builder/README.md

 **dbt docs** is great to generate a documentation website on top of your dbt assets but:

-- it focuses on dbt only (while you are interested in using other sources and metadata)
+- it focuses on dbt only (while you are interested in other sources + metadata)
 - is very hard to customize (except you're an angular expert)
 - can be slow.